Jumio/mobile-flutter/README.md

 });
 ```

-As soon as the sdk is initialized, the sdk is started by the following call.
+As soon as the SDK is initialized, the SDK is started by the following call.

 ```dart
 bool result = await JumioMobileSDK.startBAM();
 ```

 ### Retrieving information
 Scan results are returned from the startXXX() methods asynchronously.
 Await the returned values to get the results.
-Exceptions are thrown issuees such as invalid credentials, missing API keys, permissions errors and such.
+Exceptions are thrown issues such as invalid credentials, missing API keys, permissions errors and such.

 ## Customization